clarkezone/audiovisualizer/wiki/VisualizationSource.md

 will continue to return data frame for the current position, you might want to use this property to suspend drawing visualization if playback is paused
 ### PresentationTime (TimeSpan?)
-This property if set will indicate current stream position.
+This property if set will indicate current playback position.
 You can use this to display play time or other visualization calculations

 [Home](AudioVisualizer.md)